Medicare in Alabama

 - Original Medicare (Part A and Part B)

-- Medicare Supplement (Medigap) plans
+- Medicare Supplement (Medigap) insurance plans

 - Medicare prescription drug coverage (Medicare Part D)